Organic black cumin

 Black cumin seeds contain, among other compounds, carbohydrates, proteins, essential oils, amino acids, alkaloids and saponins (4).

-They are not only used as a condiment, but also have numerous medicinal properties (1).
-In traditional medicine, black cumin seeds are consumed with food or mixed with honey, and are believed to have galactagogue (stimulates milk production), anthelmintic (acting against parasitic worms) and carminative (promotes the expulsion of gases) properties (4).
-They are also used in case of diabetes, digestive problems, infections, rheumatism, and are beneficial for the immune and circulatory system (5).
+They are not only used as a condiment, but also have numerous properties (1).
+Black cumin seeds are consumed with food or mixed with honey, and are believed to have galactagogue (stimulates milk production), anthelmintic (acting against parasitic worms) and carminative (promotes the expulsion of gases) properties (4).
+They are also used in case of digestive problems, infections, rheumatism, and are beneficial for the immune and circulatory system (5).

 Black cumin seeds have a fresh and spicy flavour, with a smoky aroma reminiscent of nutmeg.
 They can be used in many baking recipes, vegetable dishes and also with meat or fish rich in fats.